 Istanbul, Turkey: Istanbul is easily one of the more sensual and romantic cities in the world, and also one that offers plenty for thrill seekers.
-Its combination of old and modern make it unlike anywhere else on the globe, especially if you’re looking for a honeymoon destination that will offer up the opportunity to dig into history and explore a city with a wildly fantastic nightlife.
+While it may not top every list of best honeymoon destinations in the world, it probably should.
+Of all the places I’ve traveled, it is among my very favorite.
+Its combination of old and modern, east and west, make it unlike anywhere else on the globe.
+Plus the food is beyond.

 Iceland: Iceland and its capital city of Reykjavik have been growing steadily as popular destinations for tourists and honeymooners, and it’s easy to see why.
 The island is jam-packed with tons to do, especially if you’ve got a rental car and an adventurous spirit.
 Many attractions are free (or require a nominal fee), and as long as you don’t mind a bit (okay, a lot) of chill, Iceland can be an incredibly romantic place to spend a week together.
 Plus, glass igloos, guys!

-Arches National Park: If you’re looking for a desert getaway for your honeymoon destination, look no further than Moab, Utah.
+Arches National Park: If a desert getaway is your idea of a best honeymoon destination, look no further than Moab, Utah.
 Arches National Park offers up breathtaking blue skies, searing pink vistas, and remote arches that lend themselves to romance.
 Bonus: You can spend a night or two at Devil’s Garden Campground, and watch the night sky set itself ablaze with stars.

 Mongolia: Mongolia is known for its varying (and sometimes extreme) weather conditions, but that shouldn’t stop you from visiting one of the world’s most naturally gorgeous countries.
 If you visit in July, make sure to check out the Nadaam Festival (which is kind of like the Mongolian Olympics).
 If you want to have a truly Mongolian experience, you can also rent a Ger in Hustai National Park (and hang with yaks and wild horses!).
 If city life is more your speed, Ulaanbaatar is the capital and offers rich cultural experiences, museums, and delicious food.

-Queenstown, New Zealand: Queenstown is all about energy—think bungee jumping and canyon swinging and ice climbing (who knew this is a thing?!) and more.
+Queenstown, New Zealand: Queenstown is all about energy— so if bungee jumping and canyon swinging and ice climbing is what your honeymoon ideas are made of, this is for you.
 If the two of you are all about leaping from airplanes and buildings and hurtling toward the earth, Queenstown is your jam.
 If you’re feeling water life, parasailing and whitewater rafting are also options.

 eco-friendly honeymoon destinations